buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 45 meters
 * **Duration**: Concentration, 1 minute

 A beam of yellow light flashes from your pointing finger, then condenses to linger at a chosen point within range for the duration as a glowing bead.
 When the spell ends, either because your concentration is broken or because you decide to end it, the bead blossoms with a low roar into a flame tongue that spreads around corners.
 Each creature in a 6-meter-radius sphere centered on that point must make a Reflex Saving Throw.
 A creature takes fire damage equal to the total accumulated damage on a failed save, or half as much damage on a successful one.
-The spell's base damage is 12d6.
+The spell' \*\*s base damage is 12d6.
 If at the end of your turn the bead has not yet detonated, the damage increases by 1d6.

 If the glowing bead is touched before the spell has ended, the bead explodes.

-The fire damages objects in the area and ignites flammable objects that aren't being worn or carried.
+The fire damages objects in the area and ignites flammable objects that aren' \*\*t being worn or carried.

 **For each Critical Magic Success** obtained in the Magic Check, the damage increases by 6d6.